 5.1.3.2.2.3 Element dss2:DocumentHash for sending digest of documents

-The element that shall implement the digest document container for the XML binding of the protocol shall be the dss2:DocumentHash element of the redefined dss2:DocumentHashType, defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1, and is copied below for information.
+The element that shall implement the digest document container for the XML binding of the protocol shall be the dss2:DocumentHash element, instance of dss2:DocumentHashType, redefined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1.
+The redefinition of dss2:DocumentHashType has been copied in clause 4.2.2 for information.

-<!—targetNamespace=http://uri.etsi.org/19442/v1.1.1# -->

-<xs:redefine schemaLocation="http://docs.oasis-open.org/dss-x/dss-core/v2.0/csprd01/schema/oasis-dss-core-schema-v2.0.xsd">

-<!-- In the XML Schema file, here is inserted the redefinition of dss2:OptionalInputsVerify and dss2 :OptionalOutputsVerify

--->

-<xs:complexType name="dss2:DocumentHashType">

-<xs:complexContent>

-<xs:extension base="dss2:DocumentHashType">

-<xs:sequence>

-<xs:element name="PAdESFieldName" type="xs:string" minOccurs="0"/>

-</xs:sequence>

-</xs:extension>

-</xs:complexContent>

-</xs:complexType>

-The requirements for each instance of the redefined the dss2:DocumentHashType shall be as specified in clause 4.2.5.1 of OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
+The requirements for each instance of the redefined the dss2:DocumentHashType shall be as specified in clause 4.2.5.1 of DSS-X core v2.0 [1].

 In addition, the following requirements shall also apply: